 The office telephones are intended for business use only.
-Please do not tie up the phone for social visits.
-Teachers and students will not be called to the telephone from classes except in cases of emergency.
 Please refrain from using the school phones to make personal long-distance calls - you may be held responsible.
 Staff should not be using their cell phones when students are present in the classroom.